-There are times when it’s not enough to have metadata of what somebody did in an SSH session.
+There are times when it’s not enough to have metadata of what somebody did during a session.
 Finding the root cause of an issue by sorting through audit logs takes time and doesn’t guarantee you’ll figure exactly what went wrong.
 It’s like looking at footprints to figure out what someone did and where they went.
-This is where full recording of SSH session becomes indispensable.
+This is where full recording of sessions becomes indispensable.

-Privileged session recording, or SSH session recording, means recording the user’s actual screen during their SSH session for real-time or later playback.
+Privileged session recording means recording the user’s actual screen during their SSH (or kubectl) session for real-time or later playback.
 If audit logging is akin to tracking footprints to learn what someone did, session recording is like having security surveillance that you could watch live or replay later.

 Separation between the privileged session and its recording.
 The session recording is encrypted, compressed and stored in a separate server from where the privileged session occurred, so it can’t be tampered with.

 Real-time session monitoring and sharing.
-Invite others to watch your SSH session by entering a URL in their browser or a session ID in their terminal.
-View documentation for sharing SSH sessions.
+Invite others to watch your session by entering a URL in their browser or a session ID in their terminal.
+View documentation for sharing sessions.